Generative adversarial network: History

+In 1991, Juergen Schmidhuber published "artificial curiosity", neural networks in a zero-sum game.
+The first network is a generative model that models a probability distribution over output patterns.
+The second network learns by gradient descent to predict the reactions of the environment to these patterns.
+GANs can be regarded as a case where the environmental reaction is 1 or 0 depending on whether the first network's output is in a given set.

 Other people had similar ideas but did not develop them similarly.
 An idea involving adversarial networks was published in a 2010 blog post by Olli Niemitalo.
 This idea was never implemented and did not involve stochasticity in the generator and thus was not a generative model.
 It is now known as a conditional GAN or cGAN.
-An idea similar to GANs was used to model animal behavior by Li, Gauci and Gross in 2013.
+An idea similar to GANs was used to model animal behavior by Wei Li, Melvin Gauci and Roderich Gross in 2013.